developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 -----

-#### Templates can be either Structured or Unstructured
+### Structured vs. Unstructured
+A Template can either be Structured or Unstructured, and generally would be created to match a structured or unstructured Target.

 **A Structured Template** is used when the Document to be scanned (aka "Target") has a fixed layout--one that doesn't change from one instance of the form to another.
 Structured Templates are used to acquire mixed types of data at once (barcodes, text, images, etc.), and are generally used for Document Capture.
-For example, a company that often encounters a fixed-format form such as the Postal/T&L example (shown below) would create a Structured Template to identify **1) the location of each field** to be captured and ** 2) the type of data to be processed** from each identified field.
+For example, a company that often encounters a fixed-format form such as the Postal/T&L example (shown below) would create a Structured Template to identify: **1) the location of each field** to be captured and **2) the type of data to be processed** from each identified field.

 **Structured Templates are used to**: